 Reducing the running of a legal entity to the level of mere finance would be a mistake.
 The Villa of Composers exists primarily thanks to the composers, the voluntary contribution of works and the drive of each and every one of them.

-The case of fees aside, donations are allocated to the capital of the endowment fund.
 Under the law, any kind of donation to the Fund is irrevocable.
 Income including that generated from the endowment will enable the Fund to continue operation under the governance of the Board of Directors.
 All income and expenses are presented to the enforcing authority after closure of the financial year.

 No, the Fund does not pay composers and, according to the tax system, you receive no consideration for joining.
 Nevertheless, the Fund wishes to help composers through cultural, technical or artistic initiatives developed around their works, in the form of musical copying, promotion, concerts or other events, subject to the resources available and regulatory requirements.

 19. What would happen to the money and works given to the Villa of Composers if it were to disappear?